Vibha04p/sql-product-analytics/notes/saas_schema.md

 ---

+## G. Sample Queries

+1. How many active paying accounts are there right now?

+SELECT COUNT(DISTINCT account_id) AS active_paying_accounts
+FROM saas.subscriptions
+WHERE LOWER(status) = 'active'
+  AND LOWER(plan) <> 'free';

+2. What's the breakdown of accounts by plan?

+SELECT lower (plan) as plan
+,count (distinct account_id) as accounts from saas.subscriptions group by plan order by accounts desc;

+3. Show 10 sample subscription events in chronological order.

+SELECT *
+FROM saas.subscription_events
+ORDER BY event_time
+LIMIT 10;

 ## Summary

 The schema reconnaissance confirmed the primary business entities, validated key relationships, identified minor data quality issues, and established the distinction between user-level and account-level subscriptions.
 These findings provide the foundation for the SQL product analytics tasks that follow.